ajpotts01/ajpotts01/README.md

 Craft beer 🍺 nerd currently working for Endeavour Group - a dream to be working in this industry!

 I was a software developer for 10+ years, but always did a bit of everything:
-- Desktop, mobile and web dev in numerous frameworks
+- Desktop, mobile and web dev in numerous frameworks and languages - but most at-home with C# and Python
 - "Old-school" business intelligence with the SQL Server Stack
 - Sometimes I even put my infrastructure and networking hat on

-I took a hard right turn into "modern" data engineering a few years ago, but the reality is I'm up for any technical challenge - especially when it's something my teams are struggling with and they need someone to figure new things out quickly.
+I took a hard right turn into "modern" data engineering a little while ago, and that is my "focus".
+In reality, I'm up for any technical challenge - especially when it's something my teams are struggling with and they need someone to figure new things out quickly.

-I was a Databricks consultant, but am most at home in BigQuery on the Google Cloud Platform.
+I was a Databricks consultant, but am most at home in the BigQuery ecosystem on the Google Cloud Platform.

 My repositories are usually things I'm building while I read books or do Udemy courses.
 Here is what I'm currently interested in:
 - Data engineering options on Google Cloud Platform and Microsoft Azure